RiskPayGo API Integration

-This documentation explains how to integrate RiskPayGo into your website or application to create payments, redirect the buyer to checkout, and receive final status confirmation via webhook.
+This documentation explains how to integrate RiskPayGo into your website or application to create payments, redirect the buyer to the correct checkout, and receive final status confirmation via webhook.

 The integration must be done from your backend.
 Exposing credentials or sensitive logic on the frontend is not recommended.